-External Assessment 65% Director's notebook Students choose a published play text they have not previously studied and develop ideas regarding how the entire play could be staged for an audience.
-35% Research Presentation Students plan and deliver an individual presentation (15 minutes maximum) to their peers in which they present and physically demonstrate their research into a convention of a theatre tradition they have not previously studied.
-30% Internal Assessment 35% Collaborative Students collaboratively create and present an original piece of theatre (lasting 13-15 minutes) for and to a specified target audience, created from a starting point of their choice.
+External Assessment 70% Research Presentation Students plan and deliver an individual presentation (15 minutes maximum) to their peers in which they present and physically demonstrate their research into a convention of a world theatre tradition they have not previously studied.
+30% Collaborative project Students collaboratively create and present an original piece of theatre (lasting 13-15 minutes) for and to a specified target audience, created from a starting point of their choice.
+40% Internal Assessment 30% Production Proposal Students at SL and HL choose a published play text they have not previously studied and vision for the design and theoretical staging of the entire play text for an audience. formulate a